New Gen Learning

 Accepted Students’ Responsibilities/Expectations:

-- Accepted students are expected to continue as members of the learning community for both spring and summer (although the funding is just for one quarter).
+- Accepted students are expected to continue as members of the learning community for 2 quarters (although the funding is just for one quarter).

 - Students who are interested in joining the learning community but do not need funding are also welcome to apply.

 - Accepted students will be expected to attend monthly meetings (3 per quarter).